pflanze/cj50/README.md

 This needs make, Clang and SDL2, as well as pandoc for generating the html files.
-In the current form it will probably only work on Linux or perhaps other Unix-like systems (`make examples/draw_fill_rects_max` is known to work on MacOS with commit 0594cb75a4aee0f54b05b1725e8d0a6bc442093e).
+In the current form it will probably only work on Linux or perhaps other Unix-like systems (commit 0594cb75a4 is known to work on MacOS).
 On Debian-derived systems, install the dependencies with:

     sudo apt-get install make clang libsdl2-dev pandoc